Finding Balance

 So, what do you think?
 What makes you happy?
 TV doesn’t make you happy.
 What gets you feeling energized and refreshed?
 Not staring at your phone.
 What about meeting up with friends?
 What about preparing a special meal?
 What about exercising or going for a drive with the windows down and the radio up?
 These are the types of things that truly serve to rejuvenate and reinvigorate your mind and body.
 Seek them out and do them more often.

-This article will explore colon cancer drinks to avoid, looking at the worst offenders.
-Read on to learn more about these drinks.
+This article will explore the worst drinks for COPD, looking at the biggest offenders.
+Read on to learn more here.

 Depression/Anger Off-Ramp